 For more details, check DietPi Tools section.

-YouTube tutorial (made by community)¶
+YouTube tutorials (made by community)¶

 A video tutorial on How to install and initially configure DietPi made by Roberto Jorge.

 - YouTube video #1: